playfulprogramming/playfulprogramming/CONTRIBUTING.md

 ##### Static File Linking

 There may be instances where you want an image or arbitrary file to be linked within your article.
 Say you've made a PowerPoint presentation that you'd like to link inside of the article.
-In order to do this, create a subfolder with the same name as the URI of the blog post user [`static/posts`](./static/posts).
+To do this, create a subfolder with the same name as the URI of the blog post user [`static/posts`](./static/posts).
 You're then able to reference your files inside of the markdown file:

 ```markdown
 [styles.xml](./styles.xml)